tbaaaa/space-n-aliens/README.md

 Run the game with: `python main.py`

 ### Controls
-- Left/Right Arrow Keys: Move the spaceship
+- A/D Keys: Move the spaceship left/right
 - Spacebar: Shoot bullets
 - Shoot the red aliens before they reach the bottom!